How to Improve Your Website Speed

 - 15 second loss in customer satisfaction

-Having a fast website isn’t just essential for ranking well in Google, but it is also important for a great user experience which can be the difference between a user becoming a customer or bouncing away from your website.
+Additional seconds could potentially lead to a disastrous impact on your ability to engage visitors and make sales.
+A fast website isn’t just essential for ranking well in search engine results, but also important for great user experiences which can be the difference between a user becoming a customer or bouncing away from your website.

 How Website Speed Influences Conversions

 It’s a fact that slow website speeds are conversion killers.
 47% of users expect websites to load within two seconds.
-40% will up and leave if a page takes more than three!
-Meaning that if your site takes more than three seconds to load, you could lose almost half of your visitors before they even arrive!
+40% will up and leave if a site takes longer than three!
+That means that if your site takes more than three seconds to load, you could lose almost half of your visitors before they've even arrived!
 Or worse still; deter visitors who do decide to stay from returning

-So, it’s safe to establish that improving your websites speed WILL improve its performance.
-Consider that Googles load time once experienced an extra 5 seconds, which led to a 20% (yes, you read that correctly) drop in traffic.
+So, it’s safe to assume that improving your websites speed WILL improve its performance.
+Consider that Google found an extra .5 seconds led to a 20% (yes, you read that correctly) drop in traffic.
 Amazon also ran A/B tests where they displayed pages in 100 millisecond increments.
-They found that even these small delays caused decreases in revenue that were “substantial and costly”.
+They found that even these small delays caused significant reductions in revenue that were “substantial and costly”.
+For every 100 millisecond lost cost them 1% in sales.

 How Your Website Speed Influences Your Visibility